On bursty star formation during cosmological reionization -- influence on the metal and dust content of low-mass galaxies: Results

-At $z=7$ and $z=10$, there is a monotonic decline in $Z_{\rm g}$.
-At $z=5$, however, we observe a sharp upturn followed by a precipitous drop.
-This behaviour at $z=5$ is an artifact of the onset of UV suppression at $z_\text{rei}=7$, which introduces a large scatter in the values of $\Mg$ and $\Zg$.
-This scatter is evident in Figure~\ref{fig:FiducialGasStarMetals10e7_Inst_vs_Del}, particularly in the $10^\text{th}$ to $90^\text{th}$ percentile variation, and affects $Z_{\rm g}$ due to the ratios of small values.
-Some of this scatter arises from stochastic halo growth histories in the merger trees, which combine with UV suppression to amplify the apparent upturn and subsequent drop.
-In contrast, the effect of metal-dependent feedback is to suppress the decline in $Z_{\rm g}$ at low $\Mstar$ and $M_{\rm h}$ at $z=7$ and $z=10$.
-The relation remains relatively flat, with $Z_g \simeq 0.03$–$0.04\,\Zsun$ across the entire mass range.
+In contrast, the effect of metal-dependent feedback is to suppress the decrease in $Z_{\rm g}$ at low $\Mstar$ and $M_{\rm h}$ at $z=7$ and $z=10$.
+The relation remains relatively flat, with $Z_{\rm g} \simeq 0.03$–$0.04\,\Zsun$ across the entire mass range.
 A decline in $Z_{\rm g}$ becomes evident only at $z=5$, showing the same sharp upturn and precipitous drop seen in the instantaneous case, but occurring at a stellar mass roughly a factor of $\sim\!10$ smaller.

+The decline in gas-phase metallicity ($Z_{\rm g}$) with decreasing mass at $z = 10$ and $z = 7$ reflects the increasing efficiency of feedback-driven metal ejection in shallow potential wells.
+By $z = 5$, this trend reverses: low-mass halos exhibit higher $Z_{\rm g}$ because reionization-driven quenching has already expelled most of their gas, and metal-enriched ejecta from the most recently formed stars enrich the small remaining reservoirs.
+This process produces the observed upturn in our model.
+At even lower masses, stellar feedback combined with UV suppression of cosmological gas accretion is sufficient to remove gas entirely from these systems.

+These predictions imply that multi-band photometry combined with metallicity measurements can discriminate between feedback scenarios.
+For example, delayed feedback generates larger scatter in the $Z_{\rm g}$–$\Mstar$ relation ($\Delta\log Z_{\rm g} \sim 0.5$-$1$ dex) and sharper declines at characteristic masses that evolve with redshift.

+\textbf{Stellar metallicity:} Figure~\ref{fig:StellarMassMetallicityRelation_stars} mirrors Figure~\ref{fig:StellarMassMetallicityRelation_gasphase}; here we show how stellar metallicity, $Z_{\star}$, varies with stellar mass, $\Mstar$ at different redshifts assuming our fiducial and metal-dependent feedback models (left and right panels respectively).